semgrep/semgrep-docs/docs/semgrep-sc/sc-overview.md

 ## Limitations of Semgrep Supply Chain scans

-* Semgrep Supply Chain supports scanning for transitive or indirect dependencies for all of its supported languages **except Java**.
+* Semgrep Supply Chain supports scanning for transitive or indirect dependencies for all of its [supported languages](docs/supported-languages).
 Findings are collected and displayed in **Semgrep App > Supply Chain**.
-* Semgrep Supply Chain detects transitivity only for **Python and JavaScript **languages.
+* Semgrep Supply Chain detects transitivity for the following languages **Python and JavaScript **languages.
 * Semgrep Supply Chain generates reachable findings only for direct dependencies.

 ## Next steps: Scanning your codebase